 This annual award recognizes Northeast Ohio's leading IT executives for outstanding leadership and championing innovative technology solutions.
 The CIO of the Year award is presented as part of NEOSA's Tech Week, celebrating Northeast Ohio and its thriving tech industry.

 Crain's CFO of the Year awards is the Northeast Ohio's only program dedicated solely to recognizing the contributions and accomplishments specific to CFOs - a true CFO-owned and attended event.

-The "Best Companies for Leaders" is a study of 1,000 leading, global, organizations in partnership with management consultant firm Chally Group Worldwide.
+The "Best Companies for Leaders" is a study of 1,000 leading global, organizations in partnership with management consulting firm Chally Group Worldwide.
 The list, which features 40 public companies with more than $1 billion in revenue, recognizes corporations who lead the charge in leadership development.

-The Medical Mutual Pillar Award for Community Service, honors businesses of all types and sizes that make outstanding contribution to their community.
+The Medical Mutual Pillar Award for Community Service honors businesses of all types and sizes that make outstanding contribution to their communities.
 Its purpose is to encourage a charitable environment, recognize creative efforts that make a difference and demonstrate the ties between the for-profit and nonprofit worlds.

 The GreenCircle Award program recognizes businesses, institutions, individuals, and civic organizations who have participated in energy conservation, transportation, pollution prevention or recycling related activities or projects that promote natural resource conservation or environmental awareness.
 To date, more than 1,000 awards have been granted to businesses, institutions, schools, individuals and civic organizations for their involvement in over 1,400 projects.

 Acknowledging commitment to employee engagement through leadership, communication, company culture, rewards and recognition, professional and personal growth initiatives, accountability and employee performance management, company vision and values, and corporate social responsibility.